-Combined, these features have propelled the set into our list of the best TVs – in its price range, you'll struggle to find an TV that does it better, particularly from LED TVs.
+Together, these features have launched the set into our list of the best TVs – in its price range, you'll struggle to find a TV that does it better, particularly from LED TVs.
 There is strong competition from the best OLED TVs, but even those struggle to match it for price for new models.

 - Meet the best TVs under £1000